nighterrors/_REPO-56A4F_General_/CONTRIBUTING.md

 0. *Prefer descriptive names over explanations.*

-	:	It'll help remebering what it does, without having to find where it was explained.
+	:	It'll help remembering what it does, without having to find where it was explained.

 	:	It'll also help others better understand the code.